upscayl/custom-models/README.md

 5. Select the `models` folder in the earlier extracted folder.
 6. Go back to Upscayl screen and select your custom models.

+# Models

+This repository has animevideo models for scales x2, x3 and x4.
+You can use Upscayl's scale option according to the model selected.

 ### Converting Models

 WIP